Abdallah Al-Fakhouri: Youth teams

+Senior team

-Before even playing with the Al-Wehdat first team, Al-Fakhouri was called up to the senior national team in late 2017 for the third round of 2019 AFC Asian Cup qualification.
+Before even playing with the Al-Wehdat first team, Al-Fakhouri was called up to the Jordan senior national team in late 2017 for the third round of 2019 AFC Asian Cup qualification.

 He made his senior international debut on 11 January 2018, replacing Yazid Abu Layla during a friendly 1–2 defeat to Finland.
 At 17 years old, he became the youngest goalkeeper in Jordan's history.

-Al-Fakhouri was named in Jordan's squad for the 2022 AFC U-23 Asian Cup.
+Al-Fakhouri was named in Jordan's squad for the 2023 AFC Asian Cup.

+Al-Fakhouri was named in Jordan's squad for the 2026 FIFA World Cup.